TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 - **BR4 – Interactive dashboard for non-technical users**
   The solution must expose the models via a Streamlit dashboard with clear navigation, user inputs and plain-language explanations.

+- **BR5 – Image-Based Weather Interpretation**
+  This feature enhances situational awareness and demonstrates how image-based ML models can complement tabular predictions.
+  It does not influence forecasting or cancellation outputs but enriches decision support and user engagement.
 ---

 ### 2.3 Mapping Business Requirements to Visualisations & ML Tasks